zmoog/classeviva/README.md

 # classeviva

-Classeviva CLI and library written in Golang
+Classeviva is a Go library and CLI tool to access the popular school portal https://web.spaggiari.eu.